doctrine/orm/en/reference/events.rst

 This section explains what is and what is not allowed during specific lifecycle events of the UnitOfWork.
-Although you get passed the EntityManager in all of these events, you have to follow this restrictions very carefully since operations in the wrong event may produce lots of different errors, such as inconsistent data and lost updates/persists/removes.
+Although you get passed the EntityManager in all of these events, you have to follow these restrictions very carefully since operations in the wrong event may produce lots of different errors, such as inconsistent data and lost updates/persists/removes.